-See our separate reading list for a selection of Educational Teaching Resources online.
+See our separate reading list for a selection of free Educational Teaching Resources online.

 The book collection covers all age and ability groups from pre-school to A-level, and includes teachers' books for use with children.
 The main sequence of books is arranged by Dewey Decimal Classification, as in the rest of the Library, and includes all the non-fiction subjects, fairy tales, myths and legends, and poetry and drama.